aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

     Let’s fix that!

-    Open up the static `index.html` we created in the very first exercise that has the “Hello, world!” message in it and replace the contents of that file with the following:
+    Open up the static `index.html` we created in the very first exercise with the “Hello, world!” message in it and replace the contents of that file with the following:

     ```html
     <!doctype html>